Web security in 2022: old and new challenges

 2.3 Internet-Of-Things (IoT) Devices

-As we mentioned in this dedicated article, since the term Internet Of Things was originally coined more than twenty years ago, IoT has exploded: billions of devices in a variety of sectors, from healthcare, to home equipment, to leisure, are today connected to the Internet.
+Since the term Internet Of Things was originally coined more than twenty years ago, IoT has exploded: billions of devices in a variety of sectors, from healthcare, to home equipment, to leisure, are today connected to the Internet.
 This makes their processes more automated and also makes it possible to control them remotely.

 At the same time though, the spike in IoTs has resulted in new efforts by hackers to exploit this new environment in order to breach into home systems, collect data and use them in order to perpetrate attacks.